It's Here! Our New Caribbean Collection

 Next visit Sucre, a UNESCO World Heritage site and journey to Potosi famous for its silver wear before heading to the Salar de Uyuni, a true trip highlight.
 The Salar de Uyuni salt flat is an otherworldly expanse that stretches beyond the horizon.
 Here, pentagonal salt formations create a surreal landscape that meets endless blue skies, inviting you to really contemplate the wonders of nature.
 Stay in a salt hotel where everything from the floors to the ceilings to the furniture is made from local salt, an incredible experience and South America's answer to an ice hotel!

 A short flight takes you to La Paz, the highest city in the world where you can travel around by cable car and visit the intriguing Witches' market.
 From one record-breaking height to another, head to Lake Titicaca, the highest navigable lake in the world.
 Discover the secrets of Sun Island, where ancient ruins and a sun temple, bear testament to the spiritual significance of this region.
-Relax in the tranquillity of the serene waters and the majesty of the Andes mountains that surround you.
+Relax in the tranquillity of the serene waters and the majesty of the Royal Range of the Andes that surround you.

-Speak to an expert
+Speak to a Bolivia expert today

 Amanda